Interstate 66: Transform 66

+Timeline

-In 2015, the VDOT Transportation planning board added I-66 HOT lanes to their list of priority projects for the I-66 corridor.
+In 2015, the Virginia Department of Transportation planning board added I-66 HOT lanes to their list of priority projects for the I-66 corridor.
 The projects have sparked opposition between residents and community businesses over the direction of this region's future infrastructure planning.
 The VDOT established a "Transform 66" website on regional traffic issues.
 Residents living within the I-66 corridor have set up "Transform 66 Wisely", a website describing local community impacts that the VDOT projects may cause.
-In contrast, local business groups and Chambers of Commerce located near the affected areas have voiced support for transportation improvements in the I-66 region.
+Local business groups and Chambers of Commerce located near the affected areas, however, supported the improvements.

 Residents along the I-66 corridor, such as in Arlington County, have resisted I-66 widening proposals for many years.
 The local Stenwood Elementary School would lose its attached field, leaving it with blacktop-only recess space.
 In an April 16, 2015, letter to the Virginia Secretary of Transportation, members of the 1st, 8th, 10th, and 11th districts of Congress wrote that VDOT research noted that, during peak hours, 35 percent of eastbound cars and 50 percent of westbound cars are HOV violators.

 Future federal steps for VDOT include National Environmental Policy Act (NEPA) review, obligation of federal funds, certification that the conversion to tolled facilities will not "degrade" the existing facility, and potential federal loan guarantee.
 The Virginia Commonwealth Transportation Board (CTB) is responsible for overseeing VDOT and allocating highway funding to specific projects.
 The board has 18 members appointed by the Governor, includes the Virginia Secretary of Transportation, Aubrey Layne, and is the group that will be making the final decision and allocating funding for VDOT's plans for I-66.